SpikeInterface/spikeinterface-events/spikeinterface-workshop-2024/README.md

 ### 27 May: Talks and Posters

 - 9:30 - 10:00: *Welcome coffee*
+- 10:00 - 10:15 **Matthias Hennig** (Edinburgh) - "Welcome"
-- 10:00 - 10:45: **Andrew Shelton** (Allen Institute) - "Ultra-high-density electrodes improve detection, yield, and cell type specificity of brain recordings"
+- 10:15 - 11:00: **Andrew Shelton** (Allen Institute) - "Ultra-high-density electrodes improve detection, yield, and cell type specificity of brain recordings"
-- 10:45 - 11:30: **Gabe Stine** (MIT) - "A new era for primate neuroscience with NHP Neuropixels"
+- 11:00 - 11:45: **Gabe Stine** (MIT) - "A new era for primate neuroscience with NHP Neuropixels"
-- 11:30 - 12:15: **Luca Berdondini** (IIT Genova) - "Implantable SiNAPS-probes for electrophysiology at high spatiotemporal resolution: technology, performances and perspectives"
+- 11:45 - 12:30: **Luca Berdondini** (IIT Genova) - "Implantable SiNAPS-probes for electrophysiology at high spatiotemporal resolution: technology, performances and perspectives"
-- 12:15 - 13:30: *Lunch break*
+- 12:30 - 13:45: *Lunch break*
-- 13:30 - 14:15 **Charlie Windolf** and **Cole Hurwitz** (Columbia) - "Drift-aware electrophysiology with DREDge and DARTsort"
+- 13:45 - 14:30 **Charlie Windolf** and **Cole Hurwitz** (Columbia) - "Drift-aware electrophysiology with DREDge and DARTsort"
-- 14:15 - 15:00 **Pierre Yger** (Institut de la Vision) - "Spike Sorting with a modular and collaborative approach"
+- 14:30 - 15:15 **Pierre Yger** (Institut de la Vision) - "Spike Sorting with a modular and collaborative approach"
-- 15:00 - 15:30 *Coffee break*
+- 15:15 - 15:45 *Coffee break*
-- 15:30 - 16:15 **Olivier Winter** (Champalimaud) - "Lessons from applying spike sorting on thousands of Neuropixel recordings at IBL"
+- 15:45 - 16:30 **Olivier Winter** (Champalimaud) - "Lessons from applying spike sorting on thousands of Neuropixel recordings at IBL"
-- 16:15 - 17:00 **Luiz Tauffer** (CatalystNeuro) - "DENDRO: Analyze neuroscience data in the cloud"
+- 16:30 - 17:15 **Luiz Tauffer** (CatalystNeuro) - "DENDRO: Analyze neuroscience data in the cloud"
-- 17:00 - 20:00 *Reception and posters*
+- 17:15 - 20:00 *Reception and posters*

 ### 28 May: Training Workshop